How to Make Butter Toffee

 Tips for perfect butter toffee every time

-3. Once that thermometer hits 298℉, immediately remove it from the heat!
+- Once the thermometer reaches 298℉, immediately remove it from the heat!
 Following super-specific temperatures is the secret to awesome candy.
-If you use monk fruit sweetener, allow the thermometer to hit 300 degrees.
+If you use monk fruit sweetener, allow the thermometer to reach 300°F.

-4. Add the vanilla quickly and then pour and spread.
+- Add the vanilla quickly, and then pour and spread.

 Recipe Variations

 Hazelnut Butter Toffee.
-To make hazelnut butter toffee, simply add about 1 cup of roughly chopped hazelnuts to the butter toffee before pouring it onto the Silpat.
-In addition, you can add another 1/2 cup chopped hazelnuts to the top.
+To make hazelnut butter toffee, add about 1 cup of roughly chopped hazelnuts to the butter toffee before pouring it onto the Silpat.
+You can also add another 1/2 cup chopped hazelnuts to the top.

 Keto Butter Toffee.
 Replace the sugar with monk fruit sweetener.
 I like the Lakanto (affiliate link) brand.
 Use the golden variety for this recipe.

 Thick Butter Toffee.
 To make a thicker butter toffee layer, line a cake 9×13 cake pan with parchment paper.
-Add some oil to the parchment to easily remove the toffee after it’s cooled.
+Add some oil to the parchment to easily remove the toffee after cooling.

 Other Candy Recipes to Try: